Meet Our Team

 These volunteers are dedicated to our veterans to ensure they see their memorials free of charge, safely.

 Aaron Van Beek, President & Director of Midwest Honor Flight, is currently attending Dordt College in Sioux Center, Iowa for Elementary & Middle School Education.
 Fall 2017 will mark his senior year with involvement with the Dordt Choral program as well as the Dordt Men's Basketball and Baseball teams.
 A member of the Sons of the American Legion Squadron 199 of Sioux Center and an Assistant Scoutmaster for the Sioux Center Boy Scouts, Aaron gives much of his time back to the community.
 He also serves as President & Director for Sioux Center Wreaths Across America and Director for Leadership & Citizenship Focus.
 Aaron also holds the position of Director of Social Media and Senate Counselor for the Iowa American Legion Hawkeye Boys State program.

-Aaron saw a need in Northwest Iowa and Southeast South Dakota - veterans were not having the time or the funds to see their memorials in Washington, D.C.
+Aaron saw a need in Northwest Iowa, Southeast South Dakota, and Southwest Minnesota - veterans were not having the time or the funds to see their memorials in Washington, D.C.
 In 2017, he started the Midwest Honor Flight program through the Honor Flight Network.
 This was the first Honor Flight to allow South Dakota* Korean and Northwest Iowa veterans to fly to DC under the care and supervision of Honor Flight Guardians.
 "They answered the call to serve our country and those around the globe.
 It's now our duty to get them out to Washington, D.C. to see the memorials dedicated to their service and fellow comrades.
 We are excited to start this journey of taking our American heroes to visit their memorials dedicated to their service and sacrifice in our nation’s capital - Washington, D.C!
 This is only possible however by the support of community members, organizations, and businesses.
 Veterans do not pay a single cent for their trip.
 That's why donations are vital to our organization.”